edbrdi/n8n-nodes-discord/README.md

 - **Value**: Message only.
 The value you will test on all messages listened to.
 - **Case Sensitive**: Message only.
 Determine if it will be sensible to the case when matching the value.
 - **Bot mention**: Message only.
 If true, a message will also need to mention the bot to trigger the workflow (this does not exclude the other criteria).
+- **Name**: Command only.
+The name of the command to listen to.
+- **Description**: Command only.
+The description of the command to listen to.
+- **Input field type**: Command only.
+The type of the input field.
+- **Input field description**: Command only.
+The description of the input field.
+- **Input field required**: Command only.
+If the input field is required.
 - **Placeholder**: The placeholder is a message that will appear in the channel that triggers the workflow.
 Three animated dots added to the placeholder indicate that the workflow is running.
 From a Discord Send node, you can set up a response message which will then take the place of this placeholder.

 /!\ Don't forget to activate your trigger, even if you just want to test it.